 Warranty provisions - The Group offers warranties for its products.
 Management estimates the related provision for future warranty claims based on historical warranty claim information, as well as recent trends that might suggest that past cost information may differ from future claims.
-Warranty provisions and reversals are charged to "Cost of sales".
+Warranty provisions and reversals are charged to "Selling and distribution expenses".
 Adjustments are made to the warranty provision considering the changes in recent trends, technological improvements and legal and constructive obligation of the Group.